Catholic Church in Laos: History

 On 1 March 1963, the Apostolic Vicariate of Luang Prabang was in turn split off from the Apostolic Vicariate of Vientiane.

 On 12 June 1967, the Apostolic Vicariate of Pakse was split off from the Apostolic Vicariate of Savannakhet).

+In 2017, Louis-Marie Ling Mangkhanekhoun became the first ever Lao Cardinal.

 Description

-There are roughly 50,000 to 60,000 Laotian Catholics in 2015, rise from 45,000 people in 2007.
-Many of whom are ethnic Vietnamese, concentrated in major urban centers and surrounding areas along the Mekong River in the central and southern regions of the country.
-The Catholic Church has an established presence in five of the most populous central and southern provinces, and Catholics are able to worship openly.
+In 2007 many Catholics were ethnic Vietnamese, concentrated in major urban centers and surrounding areas along the Mekong River in the central and southern regions of the country; the Catholic Church had an established presence in five of the most populous central and southern provinces, and Catholics are able to worship openly.

-The Catholic Church's activities are more circumscribed in the north.
-There are four bishops, two located in Vientiane and others located in the cities of Thakhek and Pakse.
-One of the two bishops resident in Vientiane oversees the Vientiane Diocese and is responsible for the central part of the country.
-The second bishop resident in Vientiane is the Bishop of Luang Prabang.
-He is assigned to the northern part of the country, but while the Government did not permit him to take up his post, it did permit him to travel to visit church congregations in the north.
+The Catholic Church's activities were more circumscribed in the north, where there were four bishops, two located in Vientiane and others located in the cities of Thakhek and Pakse.
+One of the two bishops resident in Vientiane oversaw the Vientiane Diocese and was responsible for the central part of the country while the second bishop resident in Vientiane was the Bishop of Luang Prabang - he was assigned to the northern part of the country, but while the Government did not permit him to take up his post, it did permit him to travel to visit church congregations in the north.

 Relationship between the Church and government has been strained since 1950s, a time when the Church was openly opposed to Pathet Lao.
 The relationship after 1975 is categorised as mutually suspicious within each other.
 The church's property in Luang Prabang was seized after the 1975 Communist takeover, and there is no longer a parsonage in that city.
-An informal Catholic training center in Thakhek prepared a small number of priests to serve the Catholic community.
-Several foreign nuns temporarily serve in the Vientiane diocese.
+In 2007 an informal Catholic training center in Thakhek prepared a small number of priests to serve the Catholic community while several foreign nuns temporarily serve in the Vientiane diocese.

+2020s

+There are 100,000 Catholics in Laos in 2022, rising from 50,000 - 60,000 Laotian Catholics in 2015.

+Reports stated that 47 priests and 107 nuns served 180 parishes.